learn-safran-navigation-timing/skydel-plug-ins-documentation/README.md

 Having a feature request for Skydel?
 Thinking you can do the work yourself?
 We got you, teaming up with Skydel has never been that easy!
 With the addition of the new plug-in framework, users can now develop features and integrate them into the Skydel user interface and real-time simulation engine.

 You want to start working on your Skydel plug-in?
-Following the instructions on how to setup the development environment on either [Ubuntu](development-environment/ubuntu-18.md) or [Windows](development-environment/windows-10.md).
+The first step is to follow the instructions on how to setup the development environment on either [Ubuntu](development-environment/ubuntu-18.md) or [Windows](development-environment/windows-10.md).

 Having trouble figuring out how plug-ins are integrated in Skydel?
 This [page ](plug-ins-in-skydel/using-plugins.md)explains it all.